david-ruffin/sec-tools-and-agent/README.md

     *   Creates the agent using `create_tool_calling_agent`.
     *   Creates the `AgentExecutor` to run the agent-tool loop.
 *   **Main Execution Block (`if __name__ == "__main__":`)**:
+    *   Instantiates the `DetailedFileLoggerCallback`.
     *   Checks for command-line arguments (`sys.argv`).
-    *   If arguments exist, runs the `agent_executor.invoke` once with the combined arguments as input.
+    *   If arguments exist, runs the `agent_executor.invoke` once with the combined arguments as input, passing the callback handler via the `config` parameter.
-    *   If no arguments exist, enters the `while True` loop for interactive input.
+    *   If no arguments exist, enters the `while True` loop for interactive input, passing the callback handler to `agent_executor.invoke` in each iteration.
-    *   Handles user input, calls `agent_executor.invoke`, prints the final output, and includes basic error handling.
+    *   Handles user input, calls `agent_executor.invoke`, prints the final output, and includes basic error handling (relying on the callback for detailed error logging).

 ## 8. Logging Details